modernserf/huevos-rancheros/README.md

     - inline d3 in react is neither specific to d3 nor react
         + use d3 with angular / handlebars
         + use react with other math / formatting libraries

+# what is an app
+So I'm building a web app.
+Why a web app?
+What makes this an app and not just a site?
+In the traditional model of the web, pages are documents with links and an outline structure, with the content and structure in html, the design in css, and "extra stuff" in javascript, and you access the document with a browser.
+The web app model adds a layer of indirection to this, so instead of the browser being a document viewer, you make custom documents and a custom viewer and the browser becomes a ... document viewer viewer.

+    Its easy to forget this but the book is a form of technology; it is both a document and a machine for reading the document.
+The content _can_ often be separated from its layout, its style, the size of the page, the quality of the paper, the book's pagination -- but all of those are features of the book-as-artifact.

+This is actually a good thing.

+HTML and CSS are pretty good at representing a particular kind of document, but they do not encompass all documents. an article is not a photo is not a calendar is not a presentation is not a tweet, and they have varying abilities to map to semantic HTML, but they are all documents.
+The "document" is an abstract concept that can have infinite representations, but we need to shoehorn it into this one format based on a series of bad decisions made 20 years ago.

+    A note on best practices.

+    so i want to have interactive recipes and reports tracking which ones are successful.
+I've gotta represent these in html somehow, but before I get there I must consider what html is _for_.

+    html was originally created in the early 90s as a way to format and link technical documents. for the first years of its life new features weren't so much designed as grown; netscape and microsoft introduced new tags and attributes to allow simple styling and layout.
+CSS was created based on these tags in an attempt to decouple design from document semantics.

+    JavaScript and the DOM were developed in a similarly haphazard fashion -- the language itself was famously spec'd out in 10 days -- and even in the mid 90s after it had only been out for a couple of months it was already too late to introduce breaking changes, even to fix counterintuitive and poorly implemented features.

+    Further complicating the situation was wildly varying support for features.
+Web standards are unevenly supported to this day, but the variations between browsers in the early 2000s was tremendous.
+We complain about IE8 today but microsoft sat on IE6 for _five years_.

+    What we now recognize as best practices were developed in order to protect us from these irregularities.
+Anyone who was making pages in the font tag days remembers what a pain it was to change every page when you wanted to update your design; having a separate stylesheet made updating a design a much more reasonable process.

+    - best practices arise to make sense of this
+        + progressive enhancement
+        + restricted subsets
+            * browser-safe pallette
+            * javascript: the good parts
+            * SMACSS, OOCSS
+        + separation of semantics and style (CSS Zen Garden)
+        + increase accessibility/usabilty, decrease complexity

 # What We Learned
 - the “react way” sounds bad and is contrary to the established standards